Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Low-Quality Image Segmentation Dataset

 \subsection{Dataset Composition}

 Based on the above multi-level degradation model, we construct \textbf{{LQSeg}} to train our model and evaluate the segmentation performance on different levels of low-quality images.
 The images in LQSeg are sourced from several well-known existing datasets in the community with our synthesized degradation.
 The dataset details are shown in Tab. \ref{tab:datasets}.
-In detail, for the \textbf{{training set}}, we utilize the entire training sets of LVIS \cite{lvis}, ThinObject-5K \cite{thin}, and MSRA10K \cite{msra} as the source data and procedurally synthesize corresponding low-quality images.
-The \textbf{{evaluation set}} is divided into seen and unseen parts to evaluate the model’s segmentation and zero-shot generalization ability comprehensively.
-The seen datasets are sourced from the whole test sets of ThinObject-5K \cite{thin} and LVIS \cite{lvis}.
-The unseen parts are sourced from the entire ECSSD \cite{ecssd} and the validation set of COCO \cite{coco}.
-We generate three levels of degraded images to thoroughly assess the model's robustness.

-We further use RobustSeg \cite{robustsam} and BDD-10K \cite{bdd100k} datasets to evaluate the model's performance in the presence of degradations not included in the training set.
+In detail, for the \textbf{{training set}}, we utilize the entire training sets of LVIS \cite{lvis}, ThinObject-5K \cite{thin}, and MSRA10K \cite{msra} as the source data and procedurally synthesize corresponding low-quality images. {The \textbf{{evaluation set}} is organized into three progressively challenging protocols to comprehensively assess both segmentation accuracy and generalization ability: \textbf{1) In-distribution evaluation.} We use the test splits of ThinObject-5K \cite{thin} and LVIS \cite{lvis}, whose source datasets are involved in training. \textbf{2) Cross-dataset evaluation.} We include ECSSD \cite{ecssd} and a de-overlapped subset of COCO-val \cite{coco}.
+Since LVIS \cite{lvis} annotations are built upon COCO images, we explicitly remove all COCO-val images that appear in the LVIS training set to eliminate any image-level data leakage.
+The remaining COCO-val images share no overlap with our training data. \textbf{3) Out-of-distribution evaluation.} We further use RobustSeg \cite{robustsam} and BDD-10K \cite{bdd100k} to evaluate the model under degradation types not included in the training set.
 BDD-10K includes a variety of real-world degradations such as low light, blur, rain, and snow, which ensures a thorough evaluation of GleSAM++'s robustness in realistic scenarios.
+For each source image in protocols 1) and 2), we systematically generate three levels of degraded images to thoroughly assess the model's robustness.}